CSerxy/cserxy.github.io/_pages/about.md

 News
 ======
+[Sep 2024] Our paper *[Divide-or-Conquer?
+Which Part Should You Distill Your LLM?](https://arxiv.org/pdf/2402.15000.pdf)* is accepted by EMNLP 2024.

-[May 2024] Joined the Amazon Search team.
+[May 2024] Joined the Amazon Rufus team.

 [May 2024] Got married and hosted our wedding!